rxxciobanu/InvictusLabs/README.md

 For the off-chain data (such as reports, balance sheets, etc), we will make use of both a domain expert and a text-to-entity approach, by identifying entities and relationships.

 We need to quantify the relationships between entities.
 Hence, every edge in the knowledge graph will have a numerical value that will tell how dependent an entity is on another entity.
 Rather than spanning out a very large number of edges, we need to abstract out of them, by combining multiple relations that an entity A may have with entity B into a single one, with a corresponding risk impact.
 In other words, not all relationships matter equallyin terms of importance.
-What influence their importance is the impact on a risk metric.

 The most important thing is to measure the relations between entities, and how this affects the risk metric, we will make use of a Bayesian network.